nibarius/learning-frida/docs/_posts/2021-08-26-hpandro-part1.markdown

 With this in place all that's left is a little bit of Burp magic to manipulate the response, but since this is a blog about Frida and not Burp I won't go into details on how to do that.

 With another flag claimed with the help of Frida it's time to wrap up for this time.
-Come back again later for part 2 where we take on a couple of more challenges from the hpAndro vulnerable application.
+When you're ready, [continue to part 2]({{ site.baseurl }}{% post_url 2021-08-28-hpandro-part2 %}) where we'll take on a couple of more challenges from the hpAndro vulnerable application.

 [All the Frida scripts written for these challenges are available on GitHub](https://github.com/nibarius/learning-frida/blob/master/src/hpandro/)